gurditsingh/hydeout/_posts/test.md

 	```scala
 	display(spark.read.json("/FileStore/tables/deltaTimeTravel/_delta_log/00000000000000000000.json").select("add.path").where("add is not null"))
 	```
-The below results shows the files which are added during the initial load in the transaction log (Query `select("add.path").where("add is not null"))`).
+The below results shows the files which are added during the initial load in the transaction log (Query `select("add.path").where("add is not null"))`)
 	![Delta lake](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/dl_ep5_tt3.JPG?raw=true)

  2. **Append More Data**